Stima-Tech/apertis-api/README.md

-# Stima API
+# Apertis
-This is an issue-only repo for [Stima API Server](https://api.stima.tech).
+This is an issue-only repo for [Apertis API Platform](https://apertis.ai).